federicodj/html5bootcamp/README.md

 8. Sprint duration will be 1 week.

 9. The instructions will be vague as they generally are in real life projects.
-You must look for support and guidance from your PM, teammates and tutors.
+You must look for support and guidance from your teammates and tutors.

 10. All code and documentation must be in English.